Spinoza’s Modal Metaphysics

 Earlier, I noted that Spinoza thinks infinitely many non-substantial objects exist: “From the necessity of the divine nature there must follow infinitely many things in infinitely many ways, i.e., everything which can fall under an infinite intellect” (Ip16).
 Although Spinoza means more by “infinite” than simply “exhaustive,” he clearly intends “exhaustive” as well.
 How many objects are there?
 “As many as there can be together” is Spinoza’s reply.
 That is, Spinoza endorses a principle of ontological plenitude (POP), according to which the greatest number of compossible non-substantial objects actually exists.
 Part of Spinoza’s motivation for POP may derive from the PSR itself, since if the actual world were sub-maximal, non-existing but intrinsically possible objects would have no reason for not existing, which would be a brute fact.
 Perhaps it would also be an undesirable brute fact if (per impossibile) a maximal world with fewer objects than the actual world existed; what would explain God’s realization of a smaller maximal collection when a larger maximal collection is possible (see Ip33s2)?
 In any case, Spinoza’s POP implies that the number of existing objects is necessarily fixed.

-Though this is already quite a strong conclusion, it does not yet rise to the level of full-blown necessitarianism with respect to modes.
-There are still three possible sources of contingency for the maximally full world of modes.
+Although this is already quite a strong conclusion, it does not yet rise to the level of full-blown necessitarianism with respect to modes.
+There are still at least three possible sources of contingency for the maximally full world of modes, each of which would be compatible with POP.
 Alternative possibility 1 (AP1): There could have been a different collection of modes, equal in size to the actually existing collection, but with entirely different members.
-Alternative possibility 2 (AP2): For at least one individual member of the collection of actually existing modes, there could have been a different mode existing in its stead.
-Alternative possibility 3 (AP3): At least one of the actual modes could have had different characteristics than it in fact has while still retaining its identity.
-The possibility of an entirely different equinumerous collection, different members of the collection, or some alternative features of members of the collection (or some combination of the three) are all compatible with POP.
+Alternative possibility 2 (AP2): For some proper subset of the collection of actually existing modes, there could have been a different, equinumerous proper subset of modes instead.
+Alternative possibility 3 (AP3): One or more of the actual modes could have had different characteristics than it in fact has.

-To illustrate, let the collection of shirts hanging in my closet to stand for the collection of modes.
-Suppose that my closet could not contain more or fewer shirts than it currently contains— my closet is as full as it can get and I'm the sort of person who could never have fewer shirts than the most that can all fit in there together.
-Still, couldn't I have had an entirely different but equinumerous collection of shirts (AP1)?
-Or, keeping fixed all the other shirts, couldn't I have had a modest blue shirt instead of the orange plaid shirt sitting there in the middle (AP2)?
-Or, keeping fixed all the shirts in the closet, couldn't the orange plaid shirt have had a single pocket instead of having the two pockets that it actually has (AP3)?
+To illustrate, let the collection of shirts hanging in my closet stand for the collection of modes.
+Suppose that my closet could not contain more or fewer shirts than it currently contains— my closet is as full as it can get and I’m the sort of person who could never have fewer shirts than the most that can all fit in there together.
+Still, couldn’t I have had an entirely different but equinumerous collection of shirts (AP1)?
+Or, keeping some of the shirts fixed, couldn’t I have had a modest blue shirt instead of the orange plaid shirt sitting there in the middle (AP2)?
+Or, keeping all the shirts in the closet fixed, couldn’t the orange plaid shirt have had a single pocket instead of having the two pockets that it actually has (AP3)?

 If any of these alternatives are genuine possibilities for Spinoza, then he will not be committed to full-blown necessitarianism with respect to modes.
 Necessitarianism requires not only the necessity of the number of existents; it demands the necessity of each member and the necessity of all of its characteristics.
 Hence, even given POP and Ip16, it remains an open question whether Spinoza wants to deny that there are any alternative possibilities for modes.
 Am I really stuck with the exact shirts I’ve got, double-pocketed orange plaid and all?